uhppoted/uhppote-core/README.md

 **Please note that as of v0.9.0, future releases of `uhppote-core` will be flagged for internal use only.**

-_In the (hopefully unlikely) event you are using `uhppoted-core` directly, please consider migrating your project to [`uhppoted-lib-go`](https://github.com/uhppoted/uhppoted-lib-go), which is now the recommended base library for external Go applications._

-_If you can't (or simply don't want to) migrate, please:_
+_In the (hopefully unlikely) event you are using `uhppoted-core` directly, please seriously consider migrating your project to [`uhppoted-lib-go`](https://github.com/uhppoted/uhppoted-lib-go), which is now the recommended base library for external Go applications. _If you can't (or simply don't want to) migrate, please:_
 - _Vendor `uhppote-core` v0.9.0 (or pin the version in `go.mod`)._
-- _Please add yourself to this [discussion](https://github.com/uhppoted/uhppote-core/discussions/22) so that I'm aware of your existence._
+- _Add yourself to this [discussion](https://github.com/uhppoted/uhppote-core/discussions/22) so that I'm aware of your existence._